microsoft/pyright/README.md

 * Address the many TODO comments in the code
 * Better handling of function decorators (don't punt on type checking)
 * Add lots of tests
+* Add support for type completion in VS Code extension
 * Special-casing @abstract methods so they don't need to return the specified type
 * Validate that @abstract classes are not instantiated
 * Validate parameters for magic functions